Takey-Osman/Legal-AI-Assesment/README.md

 - OCR quality depends on scan quality and Tesseract installation.
 - The generated draft is conservative and template-based.
 A production system could use an LLM with strict citation requirements.
 - The edit learning loop is intentionally simple.
 It captures reusable style signals but does not fine-tune a model.

-## Submission steps

-1. Push this repository to GitHub.
-2. Invite these collaborators:
-   - `github.com/tsensei`
-   - `github.com/abubakarsiddik31`
-3. Email the GitHub repo link with a short self-introduction to the assessment contact.